mipimipi/smsync/README.md

 #### <a name="general"></a>General Configuration

 smsync interprets the configuration file.
 In the example, the root folder of the master is `/home/musiclover/Music/MASTER`.

+`exclude` allows to exclude a list of source folders from the conversion.
+The folder paths in that list are interpreted relative to the source directory.
+Wildcards are supported.
+In the example, all folders fitting to the pattern `/home/musiclover/Music/MASTER/Rock/Eric*` are excluded, i.e. `/home/musiclover/Music/MASTER/Rock/Eric Clapton`, `/home/musiclover/Music/MASTER/Rock/Eric Burden` etc. are excluded.
+The exclusion feature can be helpful if the target disk space is not big enough.
+In such a case, some artists or even entire genres can be excluded.
+Another option to deal with insufficient disk space would be to

 The next two entries are optional.
 They tell smsync to use 4 cpus and start 4 worker processes for the conversion.
 Per default, smsync uses all available cpus and starts #cpus worker processes.

 #### <a name="rules"></a>Conversion Rules